Flying over Glenfinnan viaduct on Scotland’s Harry Potter train is wicked

 The hardest part was carving through the hard rock on the shoulder of each hill, so the viaduct didn’t need to be built even higher, new pressurised water boring techniques had to be employed.

-On February 22nd 2003 Warner Brothers had been driving the Hogwarts Express backwards and forwards over Glenfinnan viaduct all morning when sparks from the train’s funnel alighted the heath.
+On February 22nd 2003 Warner Brothers had been driving the Hogwarts Express backwards and forwards over Glenfinnan viaduct all morning when sparks from the train’s funnel lit the heath aflame.

 There had been no rain for 10 days and the fire quickly raged across 100 acres of heather.